 - If peritonitis occurs, the choice and dosage of antibiotics should be based upon the results of identification and sensitivity studies of the isolated organism(s) when possible.
 Prior to identification of the involved organism(s), broadspectrum antibiotics may be indicated. - Rarely, serious hypersensitivity reactions to Extraneal have been reported such as toxic epidermal necrolysis, angioedema, erythema multiforme and vasculitis.
-If a serious reaction is suspected, discontinue Extraneal and institute appropriate treatment as clinically indicated. - Extraneal is not recommended in children or in patients with acute renal failure. - Protein, amino acids, water-soluble vitamins and other medicines may be lost during peritoneal dialysis and may require replacement. - Patients should be carefully monitored to avoid over or under hydration.
+Anaphylactic/anaphylactoid reactions may occur.
+Stop the infusion immediately and drain the solution from the peritoneal cavity if any signs or symptoms of a suspected hypersensitivity reaction develop.
+Appropriate therapeutic countermeasures must be instituted as clinically indicated. - Extraneal is not recommended in patients with acute renal failure. - Protein, amino acids, water-soluble vitamins and other medicines may be lost during peritoneal dialysis and may require replacement. - Patients should be carefully monitored to avoid over or under hydration.
 Enhanced ultra-filtration, particularly in elderly patients, may lead to dehydration, resulting in hypotension and possibly neurological symptoms.
-An accurate fluid balance record should be kept and the patient's body weight monitored.
+An accurate fluid balance record should be kept and the patient's body weight monitored. - Overinfusion of an EXTRANEAL volume into the peritoneal cavity may be characterised by abdominal distension, feeling of fullness and/or shortness of breath. - Treatment of EXTRANEAL overinfusion is to release the EXTRANEAL from the peritoneal cavity by drainage of the EXTRANEAL volume contained within the peritoneal cavity. - In common with other peritoneal dialysis fluids, Icodextrin should be used with caution, after careful evaluation of its potential risks and benefits, in patients with conditions which preclude normal nutrition, with impaired respiratory function or with potassium deficiency.

-- Overinfusion of an EXTRANEAL volume into the peritoneal cavity may be characterised by abdominal distension, feeling of fullness and/or shortness of breath. - Treatment of EXTRANEAL overinfusion is to release the EXTRANEAL from the peritoneal cavity by drainage of the EXTRANEAL volume contained within the peritoneal cavity. - In common with other peritoneal dialysis fluids, Icodextrin should be used with caution, after careful evaluation of its potential risks and benefits, in patients with conditions which preclude normal nutrition, with impaired respiratory function or with potassium deficiency. - Fluid, haematology, blood chemistry, and electrolyte concentrations should be monitored periodically, including magnesium and bicarbonate.
+- Fluid, haematology, blood chemistry, and electrolyte concentrations should be monitored periodically, including magnesium and bicarbonate.
 If serum magnesium levels are low, oral magnesium supplements or peritoneal dialysis solutions containing higher magnesium concentrations may be used. - A decrease in the serum sodium and chloride level has been observed in some patients.
 Though these decreases have been regarded as clinically non-significant, it is recommended that serum electrolyte levels are monitored regularly. - A decrease in serum amylase levels has also been noticed as a common finding in PD patients on long term treatment.
 The decrease has not been reported to be accompanied with any side effects.
 However, it is not known whether subnormal amylase level may mask the rise in serum amylase, commonly seen during acute pancreatitis.
 An increase in serum alkaline phosphatase of approximately 20 IU/L was seen during clinical trials.
 There were individual cases where increased alkaline phosphatase was associated with elevated SGOT levels.